If you're planning a trip to Budapest and feeling overwhelmed with choosing a hostel, I'm here to help!

 Did I enjoy my stay here?
 Would I return?

-- I like Maverick Urban Lodge more because it's affordable and offers a better quality of life.
+- I prefer Maverick Urban Lodge over A&O, which is similarly priced, but has better quality of life.

 How much does it cost?
 Is it good value for money?

 - The A&O City Hostel has prices starting at 7€ per night, but bed linens require an additional fee of 3€.
 If you want two free meals included, check out the Avenue Hostel for a better deal.

 A&O City Hostel is the go-to choice for budget-minded guests who value comfort and quiet over a buzzing social scene.

 Starting from an affordable 7€ per night, A&O offers excellent value for money.
 However, keep in mind that an extra charge applies for bed linens (around 3€).

 Despite a few downsides, such as the pillow cleanliness and the bed linen fee, A&O's cost-effectiveness and convenience make it an appealing option for no-frills travelers prioritizing a tranquil environment and workspace facilities.